commons-research/reaction-viewer-gadget/README.md

 ## What does the stuff use ?

-NOTE: This script uses the SMARTS.plus API (https://smarts.plus/) to generate SVG images of SMARTS/SMIRKS notations.
+This script uses the SMARTS.plus API (https://smarts.plus/) to generate SVG images of SMARTS/SMIRKS notations.

 Script is versionned at https://github.com/commons-research/reaction-viewer-gadget/